ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 When integrating questions to any component for authoring purposes, a ctrlCalls to class.ilAsqQuestionAuthoringGui.php has to be implementet and as well as a forwarding in the consumer's `executeCommand()` method.

-The consumer is aso repsonsible fot checking the RBAC Permissions.
+The consumer is also repsonsible fot checking the RBAC Permissions.

 Additionally the consuming component has an opportunity to provide any command link either as a button (like the well known check button) rendered within the question canvas or as an entry in an question actions menu (e.g. discard or postpone solution).